 On entering the nave, this openness of design becomes immediately apparent.
 In the re-ordering, the cruciform shape of the building, the nave representing the upright of the Cross, the transepts the cross beam, and the sanctuary the place where the Sacred Head rested is revealed.

-The nave itself remains witness to the work of the original architects and designers of the 1953 St Mary’s ? the simple benches of English oak, the floor of polished teak, and the Stations of the Cross.
+The nave itself remains witness to the work of the original architects and designers of the 1953 St Mary’s with the simple benches of English oak, the floor of polished teak, and the Stations of the Cross.

 The transepts are the arms of the body of the Church, which may be taken, in the tradition of the Western Church, as symbolising the arms of the Crucified.
 In the re-ordering of St Mary’s, they are, moreover, representative of arms extended in an offer of love.
 In the words of Irenaeus, fourth century Bishop of Lyon, “The Glory of God is the human person fully alive”.
 Contained in the transepts are the symbols of reconciliation without which no human soul is fully alive.